 As You Like It Theme of Transformation

 Transformation is a big deal in As You Like It.
-In the Forest of Arden, some characters literally transform themselves by cross-dressing, while others shrug off their city-slicker identities and live as rustic country-types.
+In the Forest of Arden, some characters transform through the ancient art of cross-dressing, while others shrug off their city-slicker identities and live as rustic country-types.
 Physical transformations aren't the only big changes at work in the play's pastoral setting.
 Except for the endlessly melancholy Jaques, most characters undergo some sort of psychological or spiritual transformation in Arden.
 Often, these "conversions" are sudden and seemingly miraculous, as is the case with Duke Frederick and Oliver, who change their evil ways upon entering the woods.

 Questions About Transformation